toddmoore/SmartSparrowTest/README.md

 I also could have done away with React entirely and just done plain javascript, but, why not use a great tool?
 I'm still learning React, but so far I'm pretty impressed.

+##### SystemJS and JSPM + ES6/7

+I'm a big fan of SystemJS and JSPM.
+The solution is elegant and not having to build for dev is a dream.
+I've starting using ES6/7 APIs earlier this year and I haven't looked back.
+I think the code readability is awesome and it removes the need for sugar like coffeescript or dart.

 ##### No Unit Tests
 I decided not to implement unit tests here, which on reflection may have been a mistake.
 I'll discuss shortcomings next, but I think that tests would have been helpful around the scaling functions.